paavani/howto/git.md

   $git status

-  List the files you have changed and those you still need to add or commit
+  List the files you have changed and those you still need to add or commit.

+  Note:Better to use this cmd very often,Sometimes things change and you don't notice it

 ##git add

+	Take the snapshot of the content of the current file and saved in temporary staging area

 	$git add <list-of-files>